dotkernel/api-documentation/docs/book/v4/core-features/content-validation.md

 ## Accept Negotiation

-This specifies that your server can return that representation, or at least one the representation send from the client
+This specifies that your server can return that representation, or at least one of the representation sent by the client.

 ```shell
 GET /admin HTTP/1.1